charlesll/gcvspline/README.md

 ## Licence information

-The gcvspline wrapper is provided under a GNU GPL2 licence, however please take into account the Licence header in gcvspl.f for full licence information:
+The gcvspline wrapper is provided under a GNU GPL3 license.
+The license of the fortran code GCVSPL.f is different, retraining commercial use.
+See the LICENSE file for further details.

-From the header of gcvspl.f:

-"(C) COPYRIGHT 1985, 1986: H.J.
-Woltring
-This software is copyrighted, and may be  copied  for  exercise, study  and  use  without authorization from the copyright owner(s), in compliance with paragraph 16b of  the  Dutch  Copyright  Act  of  1912 ("Auteurswet  1912").
-Within the constraints of this legislation, all forms of academic and research-oriented excercise, study, and use  are allowed,  including  any  necessary modifications.
-Copying and use as object for commercial exploitation are not allowed without  permission of  the  copyright owners, including those upon whose work the package is based."

 ## Disclaimer

-gcvspline.py is provided as is, use at your own risks.
+gcvspline is provided as is, use at your own risks.

 ## Requirements